PROFILE

 first president, Francois Tombalbaye.

-A long civil war began as a tax revolt in
+A long civil war began as a tax revolt in 1965

-against the southern-led government.
-Even with
+the southern-led government.
+Even with the help

-the help of French combat forces, the Tombalbaye
+of French combat forces, the Tombalbaye

 government was never able to quell the